belieflab/wizaRdry/cran-comments.md

 ## Re-Submission
 This is an re-submission.
 In this version I have:
 * Addressed all notes regarding:
-	* Single quote software names in Description fields of DESCRIPTION
+	* Omits References field and cites inline the Description field of DESCRIPTION
-	* Added Reference in DESCRIPTION
-* Updated scry() to include more detailed example cleaning scripts

 ## Test environments
 * local macOS install, R 4.4.2